ttm/dissertacao/article/acm/notes.md

 ##### Context of the article (mainly reflects in the introduction)
 FINISHED!

-###### Code (and musical pieces)
-- review the code from each section, for the figures, aux and that render music.
-Make an additional EP routine.
-Put all the code in a new, better organized repository.
-- give better names to musical pieces and use English.
-- add license and authorship header in the massa python and latex scripts.

 ###### Notes in music (most issues seem related to this section)
 FINISHED!